 - Look for the Expert Advisors section under the Navigator panel on the left side of the terminal.
 Click on the + (plus) sign.

 - Click on the EA and drag it onto one of the charts.

-- If necessary, configure the Money Management and GMT_offset parameters and then press OK.
+- If necessary, configure the Money Management, GMT_offset, and other parameters, then press OK.

 - Make sure that automatic trading is enabled and you see a smiley face in the right-top corner of the chart.